NateEag/how-i-code/drafts/daily-routine.rst

 has come in since the last info triage run.

 When on project management duty, empty the untriaged issue lists in the projects I'm managing.
-When there's a dedicated PM for my projects that isn't me, skip this, but sometimes that's not how it goes.
+That means get them in the appropriate queue and prioritized / deadlined.
+When there's a dedicated PM for my projects that isn't me, skip this as it's their job, but sometimes you don't have one (or they aren't that great).

 Process low-priority software notifications (RSS [for tracking software releases], desktop software update notifications).